o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 are supported.

-Handling of ecpriRtcid/ecpriPcid Bit field size is configurable and can be defined on the initialization stage of the xRAN |br|
+Handling of ecpriRtcid/ecpriPcid Bit field size is configurable and can be defined on the initialization stage of the xRAN library.
-library.

 .. image:: images/Bit-Allocations-of-ecpriRtcid-ecpriPcid.jpg
   :width: 600